-For many years, animal trainers, pet owners and naturalists have been speaking of various cases of insight in animals, indicating that they have telepathic abilities.
-Unfortunately, this topic has not been studied enough, since scientists have a taboo on all kinds of the “paranormal”, while researchers and parapsychologists are focused on humans.
+Is animal telepathy real?
+For many years, dog trainers and pet owners have been speaking of various cases of inexplicable insight in animals, looking like they might have telepathic abilities.
+Unfortunately, this topic has not been studied enough and tends to be considered pseudoscientific, while researchers and parapsychologists are more focused on humans.

-According to sample research in Englandand the United States, many pet owners believe that their animals sometimes communicate with them telepathically.
-On average, 48% of dog owners and a third of cat owners claim that their pets respond to their thoughts and silent commands.
+According to sample research in England and the United States, many pet owners believe that their animals sometimes communicate with them telepathically.
+On average, 69% of dog owners and 48% of cat owners claim that their pets respond to their thoughts and silent commands.
 Many horse trainers and riders believe that horses are able to understand their intentions telepathically.

 “When I pick up the phone, the cat meows.
 If someone else calls, the cat does not react.
 It meowed even when my husband called home from Africa or South America“, she said.